kurator-dev/kurator/docs/content/en/docs/pipeline/_index.md

 ## Architecture

-Below is the architecture diagram of the Kurator Fleet Backup feature.
+Below is the architecture diagram of the Kurator Pipeline feature.

 {{< image width="100%"
 link="./image/pipeline-arch.svg"
 >}}